-An impressive video wall can be a major boost to your business, however a poor one can easily ruin it.
+An impressive video wall can be a significant boost to your business.
+However, a poor one can easily ruin it.

 Here are our tips for getting the best from your LED wall

 Decide what you hope to gain by using a video wall:

 How do you want to engage with the viewer?
 What do you want to achieve as the final result?
 This will give you an idea of what wall solution you need.

 The venue and location of your wall can make a massive difference to what type of wall you require.
 If you plan an outdoor event, the screens must reflect this – or instead, not remember it!
 Indoor venues need different brightness and tonal quality.
 The positioning of the audience, including sight lines and optimal viewing distance, should all be considered.